devashish-parmar/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
+### Based on correlation graph below are the observations
+- There is high degree of correlation between 'pub_rec' and 'pub_rec_bankruptcies'
+- There is high degree of correlation between 'installment', 'funded_amnt_inv', 'loan_amnt' and 'funded_amnt'
+###Based on above countplots the probablity of customers defaulting is when
+- Customers having house_ownership as 'RENT'
-- Conclusion 4 from the analysis
+- When the purpose is 'debt_consolidation'
+- Customers with employement length of 10
+- Customers availaing term of 36 months
+- When the loan status is 'Not verified'
+- When the number of derogatory public records is 0
+- When the 'annual_inc' is in the range of 35K - 60K appx

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@devashish-parmar] - feel free to contact me!

 <!-- Optional -->